amorist/awesome/README.md

 - [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
 For Vue 3, go to https://github.com/vuejs/core
 - [botui/botui](https://github.com/botui/botui) - 🤖 A JavaScript framework for building conversational UIs
 - [BabylonJS/Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js is a powerful, beautiful, simple, and open game and rendering engine packed into a friendly JavaScript framework.
-- [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
+- [slab/quill](https://github.com/slab/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility
 - [react-page/react-page](https://github.com/react-page/react-page) - Next-gen, highly customizable content editor for the browser - based on React and written in TypeScript.
 WYSIWYG on steroids.
 - [electron/windows-installer](https://github.com/electron/windows-installer) - Build Windows Installers for Electron apps
 - [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser